davidxk/Magician/docs/informal/design/design_scheduler.md

 A Scheduler maintains a list of functions to run at a specific time point.
 It is checked upon at the start of each time frame.

 ##Scheduled Action: Scheduler or aManager?
-A question for scheduler: should scheduled action be managed by a scheduler or action manager?
+Q: Should scheduled action be managed by a scheduler or action manager?
-The answer to that question is practically decided by the complexity of time system versus action system.
-For example, wouldn't it be strange if a scheduler should host a list of actions to be scheduled?
-Yet, on the other hand, asking the action manager to acquire time information seems pretty understandable.
+A: It should go with the scheduler by scheduling the runAction() function as follows:
+	auto scheduledAction = std::bind(&Sprite::runAction, snowSprite);
+	gScheduler->scheduleAfter( scheduledAction, stdDure );

 ##Elaboration
 input: